hapipal/schwifty/API.md

   - An objection or [schwifty model class](#schwiftymodel), or an array of such model classes associated with the current plugin or root server.
   - An object specifying,
     - `knex` - a knex instance or configuration.
 This will determine the knex instance that should be used within the current plugin.
 If it's specified on the root server, it will set the server-wide default knex instance.
 It cannot be specified more than once within a plugin or on the root server, but the same knex instance may be shared by multiple plugins.
+        - For example, any plugin that doesn't have its own knex instance can use the root server's.
+Note the root server isn't special here, just is the top link in our plugin ancestry.
+If a plugin isn't bound to a knex instance, it just reaches up this ancestry until it finds one, stopping when it reaches the end of our "family tree".
+This end just happens to be the current root server of your application, but would change, for example, if your application became a plugin of a different server, which would become the new root server, offering a new possible knex instance if this new server also registered schwifty
     - `models` - An array of objection or [schwifty model classes](#schwiftymodel) associated with the current plugin or root server.
     - `migrationsDir` - specifies a directory of knex migrations associated with the current plugin or root server.
 The directory path may be either absolute, relative to the plugin's [path prefix](https://github.com/hapijs/hapi/blob/master/API.md#server.path()) when set, or otherwise relative to the current working directory.
 It cannot be specified more than once within a plugin or on the root server.